microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/onboard_k8s.md

 * Create Azure Service Principal (SP)

-    To connect the K3s cluster installed on the VM to Azure Arc, Azure Service Principal assigned with the "Contributor" role is required.
+    To connect a Kubernetes cluster to Azure Arc, Azure Service Principal assigned with the "Contributor" role is required.
 To create it, login to your Azure account run the following command:

     ```bash
     az login